 She loves speaking on topics such as:

-If God Exists, Why Is He Not More Obvious?
+- If God Exists, Why Isn’t He More Obvious?

 - How Can Christianity Help Someone Who Is Experiencing Loneliness, Grief, and Sadness?